-With hundreds of dining options in Marin County, we’ve broken it down for you by town and type.
+With hundreds of dining options in Marin County, we’ve broken it down for you by town.
+If we missed your favorite let us know.

 Celebrate the French Revolution July 14th with some festive recipes.